LucaLanziani/personal-site-hugo/content/posts/2023/01/english.md

 category: Language, English, UK
 tags: [Language, English, UK]
 email: luca@lanziani.com
-description: "How I learnt English"
+description: "How I learned English"
 images:
   - "https://lanziani.com/static/RomeToLondon.png"
 ---

+It has been more than nine years since I moved to London in November 2013.

+It was a couple of years after I got out of university and one of my biggest regrets was not knowing English as well as I wanted.

 TL;DR I move to London for a year.

-It has been more than nine years since I moved to London in November 2013.

-It was a couple of years after I got out of university and one of my biggest regrets was not knowing English as much as I wanted.

 <!--more-->

-In Italy, we study English in school; I did study English from middle school to high school, but even if I like to think my understanding was pretty good (later, I realized that that was just true for movies and with the ideal environment), I wouldn't say the same for my speaking and writing.
+In Italy, we study English in school; I studied English from middle school to high school, but even if I like to think my understanding was pretty good (later, I realized that that was just true for movies and with the ideal environment), I wouldn't say the same for my speaking and writing.

 So in 2013 when the adventure in a small startup was over, I decided it was time to fix that.